Star-Transformer: Model

 \paragraph{Ring Connections} Since text input is a sequence, we bake such prior as an inductive bias.
 Therefore, we connect the adjacent satellite nodes to capture the relationship of local compositions.
 The first and last nodes are also connected.
 Thus, all these local connections constitute a ring-shaped structure.
 Note that the ring connections allow each satellite node to gather information from its neighbors and plays the same role to CNNs or bidirectional RNNs.

-With the radical and ring connections, Star-Transformer can capture both the non-local and local compositions simultaneously.
-Different from the standard Transformer, we make a division of labor, where the radical connections capture non-local compositions, whereas the ring connections attend to local compositions.
+With the radial and ring connections, Star-Transformer can capture both the non-local and local compositions simultaneously.
+Different from the standard Transformer, we make a division of labor, where the radial connections capture non-local compositions, whereas the ring connections attend to local compositions.